 Jamie Anderson manages marketing, communications, and business development activities for the Kreher Preserve and Nature Center.
 Her focus is to grow membership, foster community awareness, and create alternative income sources in support of the KPNC’s mission and operations.
 Contact Jamie at (334) 703-2953 or via email at (jla0015 @ auburn.edu).

 Part-Time Teachers & Naturalists:

 Cyndi Czerkawskiis is a part-time teacher naturalist.
 She is also the after school program director at Cary Woods Elementary.
 Cyndi is an enthusiastic and wonderful teacher who loves gardening.

-Since 2009, Shauna Henry has worked or volunteered with the Forest Ecology Preserve while earning her bachelor’s in Zoology and masters in General Science Education, After graduating Shauna took a position teaching science at a local middle school, but tries to stay as involved as possible at the Preserve.
+Since 2009, Shauna Henry has worked or volunteered with the Kreher Preserve and Nature Center while earning her bachelor’s in Zoology and masters in General Science Education, After graduating Shauna took a position teaching science at a local middle school, but tries to stay as involved as possible at the Preserve.